Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 On this home stretch, a young man from Poland blew by us like we were standing still!
 Then we passed someone else with sweat pouring down his brow!
 Ah, the interesting differences in the various pilgrims!

-As we walked toward town, we took one look at the bare-bones municipal Albergue de Peregrinos de Cádavo, almost the first place to greet you as you come into town, and decided that we would leave the Camino experience behind and stay in a hotel!
+When we took one look at the bare-bones municipal Albergue de Peregrinos de Cádavo, we decided that we would leave the Camino experience behind and stay in a hotel!
 I really needed a good night's sleep, without the fear of waking others with my coughing.
+At the time of this writing, the only option available was the Hotel Moneda, towards the south end of town.
+It is a comfortable and adequate place with a bar and a restaurant.

-As I watched every other pilgrim order full dinners at 9:00 p.m. while I could hardly hold my head up, Rich and I ordered only the Caldo Gallego soup.
-I made my way through my soup, left money for our friends to pay for us, and then indeed, used my illness as an excuse to retire around 10:00 p.m.
-I was most certainly running on empty!
+It used to be that the Hotel Moneda was also the only restaurant in town and it didn’t open until 9:00 pm for dinner!
+With my cold, I was exhausted and barely able to hold my head up already at 8:00 pm, so Rich and I ordered only the Caldo Gallego soup, left money for our friends to pay for us, and then indeed, used my illness as an excuse to retire around 10:00 p.m.
+I was running on empty!

 There are two other private albergues in O Cádavo called the Albergue San Mateo and Albergue Pension Porta Santa, and rooms at the Pensión Eligio Bar Restaurante and the Pensión A Marronda, all essentially right along the Camino and in the center of town.